 No access was available to any sub-floor areas.

-Full and safe access was not available to the roof void area due to the presence of a thick layer of insulation throughout and the absence of flooring or crawl boards.
+Full and safe access was not available to the roof void areas due to the presence of a thick layer of insulation, storage items, the absence of flooring or crawl boards and the presence of water tanks.